 Highly recommended for students who wish to continue with VCE Chemistry.
+Students will:

-Students will study how atomic structure and properties of elements are used to organize the Modern Periodic Table.
-They will study groups of elements with similar properties and electronic structure in relation to their position on the Periodic table and investigate the chemical activity of some metals.
-Students will investigate a range of chemical reactions which produce useful everyday substances and the factors involved in different types of chemical reactions using chemical symbols to represent them.
-Students will learn the skills to analyse, firsthand & second-hand data and interpret graphs.
+- Study how atomic structure and properties of elements are used to organize the Modern Periodic Table - Study groups of elements with similar properties and electronic structure in relation to their position on the Periodic table - Investigate the chemical activity of some metals - investigate a range of chemical reactions which produce useful everyday substances.